aws/aws-iot-device-sdk-swift/README.md

 ```

 ### Use the SDK as a Dependency
-* If you want to consume the IoT Device SDK package in your Swift package, add it as a dependency in your `Package.swift` file.
+* If you want to consume the AWS IoT Device SDK package in your Swift package, add it as a dependency in your `Package.swift` file.
 ```
 dependencies: [
     .package(url: "https://github.com/aws/aws-iot-device-sdk-swift.git")